opendocsg/slw-judgments-backfill/2014_SGCA_9/report.md

 **Legislative history and Parliamentary intention**

-14     As this court recently reiterated in _Dorsey James Michael v World Sport Group Pte Ltd_ [2013] 3 SLR 354 (at [16]), the purposive approach mandated by s 9A of the Interpretation Act (Cap 1, 2002 Rev Ed) (“Interpretation Act”) takes precedence over common law principles of statutory interpretation.
+14     As this court recently reiterated in _Dorsey James Michael v World Sport Group Pte Ltd_ <span class="citation">[2013] 3 SLR 354</span> (at [16]), the purposive approach mandated by s 9A of the Interpretation Act (Cap 1, 2002 Rev Ed) (“Interpretation Act”) takes precedence over common law principles of statutory interpretation.
 Section 9A of the Interpretation Act provides as follows:

  9A.-(1) In the interpretation of a provision of a written law, an interpretation that would promote the purpose or object underlying the written law (whether that purpose or object is expressly stated in the written law or not) shall be preferred to an interpretation that would not promote that purpose or object.